0xC0000054/sc4-more-building-styles/README.md

 ## Industrial Building Styles

-Building style support for the 4 industrial zone types are controlled by 4 INI file entries that should be placed in the style mod DAT files.
+Building style support for the 4 industrial building types are controlled by 4 INI file entries that should be placed in the style mod DAT files.
 See the [industrial-building-styles](industrial-building-styles) folder for a template file and the format details.